elearning-evolve/BigBlueButton-WordPress-Plugin/README.txt

 == Description ==

-[BigBlueButton](http://bigbluebutton.org/ "BigBlueButton") is an open source web conferencing system.
-This plugin integrates BigBlueButton into WordPress allowing bloggers to create and manage meetings rooms to interact with their readers.
-It was developed and is maintained by <a href="http://blindsidenetworks.com/" target="_blank">Blindside Networks</a>.
+[BigBlueButton](http://bigbluebutton.org/ "BigBlueButton") is an open source video conferencing system.
+This plugin integrates it into WordPress allowing teachers & instructors to manage their virtual classrooms.

+This plugin is a fork from the BigBlueButton plugin released and maintained by <a href="http://blindsidenetworks.com/" target="_blank">Blindside Networks</a>.

 For more information on setting up your own BigBlueButton server or for using an external hosting provider visit [https://elearningevolve.com/contact/](https://elearningevolve.com/contact/ "https://elearningevolve.com/contact/").